suzuna08/Map-app/IMPLEMENTATION.md

 **Downside**: Users might not like the auto-assigned color.
 Two semantically different tags could hash to the same color.
 The 6-color palette limits variety.

-### 8. Resilient Auth Fallback vs. Strict Validation
+### 8. JWT-Only Auth for Reads vs. Server-Side Validation

-**Chose**: When `getUser()` fails (network error or error response), fall back to `session.user` from the JWT instead of rejecting the session.
+**Chose**: Use `getSession()` only (zero network cost — reads JWT from cookies locally) for all route-level auth checks.
+No `getUser()` call on every request.

-**Why**: The strict version (return null on any `getUser()` failure) caused users to be logged out during transient Supabase Auth outages or slow network conditions.
-For a personal tool, availability matters more than guarding against JWT forgery on every request.
+**Why**: `getUser()` makes a network round-trip to Supabase Auth on every request, adding significant latency to every page navigation.
+The JWT is cryptographically signed, so `getSession()` can be trusted for read operations.
+RLS policies at the database level validate `auth.uid()` from the JWT on every query, providing a second layer of defense.

-**Downside**: During an Auth service outage, a forged JWT would be trusted.
-This is mitigated by RLS policies (which validate `auth.uid()` at the database level using the JWT), but it's theoretically weaker than server-side validation on every request.
-Additionally, session cookies use `httpOnly: false` (required for the Supabase browser client to manage sessions), which means the token is accessible to client-side JavaScript and therefore vulnerable to XSS.
-The combination of non-httpOnly cookies and lenient server validation means the auth security relies heavily on RLS as the final enforcement layer.
+**Downside**: A revoked session won't be detected until the JWT expires (typically 1 hour).
+During that window, a revoked user can still access data — but only their own data, since RLS policies enforce ownership.
+Session cookies use `httpOnly: false` (required for the Supabase browser client), so the token is accessible to client-side JavaScript and vulnerable to XSS.
+The security model relies on RLS as the final enforcement layer.

 ### 9. MapLibre + MapTiler vs. Google Maps Display API